hildjj/bidding/precision-transfers.md

 1N-(X) Moscow escapes (only over PENALTY doubles.
 Systems on over artificial double.
 This is effectively DONT, the other direction.)
   R ->2c one suited
-  2C !c and another
+  2C !c and a major
   2D !d and a major
   2H !h and !s
-  2S 5+!s, invitational
+  2S 5+!s, weaker than X-2C-2S
+  2N !c and !d
+1N-(X) Not for penalty
+  XX We're either going to play 3N or double them other) Systems on
 1N-(2C) No matter what it means
   X Stayman
   * Systems on